dygong2/dygong2.github.io/content/publication/failed.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: "*ISA-Midwest 2023, ISA 2024*"
+publication: "*ISA-Midwest 2024, MPSA 2025*"
 publication_short: ""

-abstract: How do failed coup attempts during civil wars impact conflict management?
-Many studies have explored the factors influencing conflict management and peace processes.
-However, our understanding of the evolving dynamics of the bargaining environment during a war is still limited.
-By focusing on failed coup attempts in civil wars, I argue that these events alter the bargaining environment, increasing the likelihood of negotiations but decreasing the probability of negotiated settlements.
-Failed coup attempts reveal the information about the presence of internal challengers within the government.
-This motivates government leaders to seek a temporary cessation of hostilities with rebels, compelling them to focus on defense against internal threats.
-Meanwhile, rebels, recognizing their enhanced bargaining position, are also incentivized to negotiate, thereby increasing the likelihood of negotiations.
-However, the incomplete nature of the information from these failed coups can hinder rebels and the government from finding mutually acceptable terms, exacerbating commitment problems between them.
-Consequently, the likelihood of negotiated settlements decreases.
-The hypotheses are supported by a series of tests using data on civil war termination and coup attempts between 1975 and 2013.
+abstract: How do wartime coup attempts affect the conflict management and resolution of civil wars?
+Despite extensive research on rebel group instability, the impact of government instability remains underexplored.
+I argue that coup attempts—whether successful or failed—increase the chances of ceasefires but decrease those of peace agreements.
+Following coup attempts, both coup-installed leaders and surviving incumbents become preoccupied with preventing subsequent coups, as they increase the risk of future challenges.
+This shift leads them to divert resources from fighting rebels toward coup-proofing, which in turn increases the chances of ceasefires.
+Ceasefires are particularly likely with rebel groups who rely heavily on civilian support, as they seek to bolster their legitimacy.
+Nevertheless, coup attempts heighten uncertainty about the government’s ability to retain power and uphold commitments, reducing the chances of peace agreements.
+The hypotheses are supported by tests using datasets on ceasefires and peace agreements from 1989 to 2012.

 # Summary.
 An optional shortened abstract.
-summary: Failed coup attempts increase the likelihood of negotiation onsets in civil wars but decrease the chances of reaching negotiated settlements.
+summary: Wartime coup attempts have two contrasting impacts: they increase the chances of short-term conflict management but reduce the chances of long-term conflict resolution.

 tags:
 - Working papers